CONTACT US +549 351 303 8046 - TOLL FREE:

 Every week, at least 273 domestic flights and 56 international flights depart from Pajas Blancas Airport.

 The biggest airlines flying from Buenos Aires to Cordoba:

-Hen connections are through Lima (Peru) and Panama city (Panama) you will have to make connections in the evening and you will be arriving early in the morning and departure will be after midnight.
+When connections are through Lima (Peru) and Panama City (Panama) you will have to make connections in the evening and you will be arriving early in the morning and departure will be after midnight.
 It is positive that there are good rates on these flights.

 Consider also private charters from Buenos Aires to Cordoba.
 We will be pleased to send you further info and budgets.

 From Cordoba airport to The Lodge is 40 minutes drive.

 Allowed Baggage: 1 piece of 15 kg (extra weight between 16 and 23 kg will cost about $20), 1 carry on of 5kg.
 An extra piece of 23kg will cost about $30